dimacus/SeleniumTipsAndTricks/README.md

 Currently the movie example only works on linux.
 I'm working on some tutorials for Windows and Mac.

 On linux, it is assumed that XVFB and ffmpeg are installed.
-Please seem the headless gem for more info https://github.com/leonid-shevtsov/headless
+Please see the headless gem for more info https://github.com/leonid-shevtsov/headless

 Code currently assume that DISPLAY :1 is free, and uses that display to start XVFB and video recording on.
 You can change that in code to display you wish to use.